 The University of Connecticut’s Human Performance Laboratory tested the effects of L-Carnitine on its ability to enhance free-testosterone utilization.
 In the 21-day human clinical study, L-Carnitine increased the number of androgen receptors compared to results produced by a placebo group.

-Carnitine was proven to increase the amount of active androgen receptors in the human body, meaning that it increases the amount of “testosterone receptors”, the receptor sites where androgens (testosterone and DHT) actually bind into (study).
+Carnitine was proven to increase the number of active androgen receptors in the human body, meaning that it increases the amount of “testosterone receptors”, the receptor sites where androgens (testosterone and DHT) actually bind into (study).

 Why is increasing androgen receptors such a big deal?